filiphsps/filiphsps/README.md

 ## 🤩 Support My Work

 If you like any of my open source work and enable me to spend even more time on it (thank you) you can support me either but preferably by buying [Swedish candy from Sweet Side of Sweden](https://www.sweetsideofsweden.com/?utm_source=GitHub&utm_campaign=opensource&utm_content=filiphsps/README.md) (a side-business I run with a few friends) or through [GitHub Sponsors](https://github.com/sponsors/filiphsps).
-Either way it's very much appreciated and **incredibly helpful during my current (awful) financial situation** 💛💛
+Either way it's very much appreciated and **incredibly helpful** 💛💛

 ## ☎️ Get in Contact With Me